angular/angular/adev/src/content/guide/defer.md

 By default, defer blocks do not render any content before they are triggered.
 The `@placeholder` is an optional block that declares content to show before the defer block is triggered.
 This placeholder content is replaced with the main content once the loading is complete.
 You can use any content in the placeholder section including plain HTML, components, directives, and pipes; however keep in mind the dependencies of the placeholder block are eagerly loaded.

-Note: For the best user experience, you should always specify a `@placeholder` block.
+NOTE: For the best user experience, you should always specify a `@placeholder` block.

 The `@placeholder` block accepts an optional parameter to specify the `minimum` amount of time that this placeholder should be shown.
 This `minimum` parameter is specified in time increments of milliseconds (ms) or seconds (s).
 This parameter exists to prevent fast flickering of placeholder content in the case that the deferred dependencies are fetched quickly.
 The `minimum` timer for the `@placeholder` block begins after the initial render of this `@placeholder` block completes.